empressofflowers/ny_public_library_digital_collections/README.md

 # NyPublicLibraryDigitalCollectionsCli

-A random selection of posters from the Poster Collection of the New York Public Library Digital Collections.
+This CLI scrapes the New York Public Library: Digital Collections, Poster Collection, lists all of the collections and the posters associated with each.
+You can view the posters the collection by following the link in your browser.

 ## Installation